akashlazy/Melanoma_Skin_Cancer_Detection/README.md

 ## Acknowledgements
 Give credit here.
 - This project was inspired by...
+UpGrad
 - References if any... https://www.kaggle.com/
 - This project was based on [this tutorial](https://www.tensorflow.org/tutorials/images/cnn).